 Hi there!

-I’m a senior undergraduate student at the University of Toronto, studying Computer Science (with a Focus in AI) and Biochemistry.
-I’ve taken advanced coursework in structural biology, medical biochemistry, deep learning, computer vision, statistical learning, bioinformatics, and more.
+I’m an incoming graduate student in the Department of Medical Biophysics at the University of Toronto.
+I completed my undergraduate degree at U of T, where I studied Computer Science (with a Focus in AI) and Biochemistry.
+I’ve taken advanced coursework in deep learning, computer vision, statistical learning, structural biology, bioinformatics, computational biology, and more.

-My current research interests are in 3D reconstruction, specifically in the context of the cryo-EM problem.
-My senior thesis aims to develop methodology to reconstruct membrane proteins embedded in their native lipid bilayer by using prior knowledge about their relative orientation.
-I’m co-supervised by Dr. John L. Rubinstein at SickKids and Dr. David J. Fleet at Vector Institute.
-I’m mentored by Shayan Shekarforoush, a PhD student at Vector Institute, and Ryan Karimi, an MD/PhD student at UofT.
+A large research interest of mine during my undergraduate degree was the cryo-em problem.
+My senior thesis aimed to develop methodology to reconstruct membrane proteins embedded in their native lipid bilayer by using prior knowledge about their relative orientation.
+I was co-supervised by Dr. John L. Rubinstein at SickKids and Dr. David J. Fleet at Vector Institute.

 I’ve also been trained as a wet-lab scientist, and have experience in confocal fluorescence microscopy, tissue culture, and protein purification, done under the supervision of Dr. Peter K. Kim at SickKids.
 In Dr. Kim’s lab, I completed a summer research project and my junior thesis, where I looked at looked at translocation patterns of mitochondrial and peroxisomal proteins; and studied the fission machinery of mitochondria.

-I’m more broadly interested in computational imaging, bioinformatics, and computational neuroscience, and will be pursuing post-graduate studies in (more than one?) these fields.
+I’m more broadly interested in computational imaging, bioinformatics, and computational neuroscience, and will be pursuing post-graduate studies in (more than one of?) these fields.

 My hobbies include playing basketball, trying coffee shops around Toronto, and playing the official format of the Pokémon videogame, VGC.